element-hq/ess-helm/DEVELOPERS.md

 Wrapper over `helm lint` with other Helm based linting checks.

-From the project root: `bash scripts/ct-lint.sh`
+From the project root: `scripts/ct-lint.sh`

 This will test the chart with all values files matching `charts/matrix-stack/ci/*-values.yaml`.

-From the `matrix-stack` directory: `bash scripts/ct-lint.sh --charts . --validate-maintainers=false`
+From the `matrix-stack` directory: `scripts/ct-lint.sh --charts . --validate-maintainers=false`

 ### checkov